azadbolour/eagerwords.com/BACKLOG.md

 - Identify an initially empty word list by an initial item 'words played', which is replaced by the first played word.

-- Multi-player games.
-The control of the game would be changed to the server-side.
-Server tells each player it is their turn and obtains the play.
-Maybe use an actor as the representative of each player in the server.

-- Replaying games - going backwards and forwards in games.

 - Benchmarking the game.
 Benchmarking code exists for the earlier version of eagerwords (the boardgame project).
 Copy and upgrade as appropriate.